walmartlabs/lacinia/docs/tutorial/component.rst

 Once a component has its dependencies ``assoc``-ed in, and is itself started (more on that in a moment), it may be ``assoc``-ed into further components.

-The Component library embraces the identity vs. state concept; the identity of the component is its key in the system map ... its state is a series of transformations of the initial map.
+The Component library embraces Clojure core concept of identity vs. state; the identity of the component is its key in the system map ... its state is a series of transformations of the initial map.